mwitkow/xiaomi-humidifier-water-sensor-digispark/README.md

 ### Benefits
 - Based on cheap clone
 - Fits fully inside the case
+- Calibration by shorting P3 to GND
-- In-circuit programmable and calibratable
+- In-circuit programmable

 ### Parts list
 - Digispark clone, get the blue board with the microUSB socket from e.g. <a href="https://www.aliexpress.com/wholesale?SearchText=attiny85+blue">AliExpress</a>.
 - USB to microUSB cable for loading the software
 - 1M resistor
-- USB to TTL adapter if you want to perform calibration
+- Wire

 ### Notes
 This project uses P2 as the sense pin, so the calibration is different to the original upstream project.
 Probably because P2 is an analog pin.